 When it comes to pushing a lot of air at low frequencies, large speakers are preferred.

 Large speakers are typically designed to have longer throws (the maximum amount of possible excursion).
 Larger excursions are practical in the design since the diaphragms are larger.
-In other words, a large speaker can move to-and-fro more than a smaller speaker while simultaneously oscillate through a shorter distance relative to its diaphragm diameter.
+In other words, a large speaker can move to and fro more than a smaller speaker while simultaneously oscillate through a shorter distance relative to its diaphragm diameter.

 So larger speakers, generally speaking, have the capacity to push more air than smaller speakers due to their increased area and their greater excursion limits.

-So larger speakers more equipped to handle bass frequencies though it does not necessarily mean that a larger speaker will produce more bass than a smaller speaker.
+So larger speakers are more equipped to handle bass frequencies though it does not necessarily mean that a larger speaker will produce more bass than a smaller speaker.

-All this is to say that small speakers can produce bass frequencies but large speakers are preferred.
+All this is to say that small speakers can produce bass frequencies, but large speakers are preferred.